-Cabbage soup resurfaces every few years as a diet craze, but it's been a personal comfort-food favorite for many years.
+Cabbage soup resurfaces every few years as a diet craze, but it's been a personal comfort-food favorite of ours for many years.
 This cabbage soup recipe is just a basic recipe, with the filler ingredients (potatoes, sausage, vegetables, etc.) being added later when the soup is reheated.

 We've never made any less than five quarts and the recipe is based (roughly) on that amount.
 The nice thing about the recipe is that it doesn't have to be exact.
 If you need to use up two onions, just throw them in there.
 Don't have four cups of cabbage?
 Just use what you have.
 The soup keeps well in the refrigerator and five quarts serves three people for four or five suppers depending whether potatoes and/or sausage are added to the soup.